Overthinking is something that many people experience, but few people understand.

 It’s given by people who aren’t actually overthinkers in the first place.

 I’m an overthinker through and through.
-And I’ve managed to turn it into my greatest strength.
+And I’ve managed to learn how to stop overthinking and turn it into my greatest strength.

 Find out how with these 5 simple steps.

 If you can’t watch the video right now, keep on reading.
 I’ve summarized the 5 easy steps below.

 Buddhist and spiritual gurus had come to this profound realization: all we have is our breath.

 It’s the one constant that will be with us for our whole life.

 When you are aware of your breath, the way you inhale and exhale, it helps you focus on the present moment.

 This way, you can switch your focus from thinking to your breath.

 Exercise on its own won’t defeat overthinking.